 Wade Robson was five years old when he met his hero Michael Jackson after winning a dance competition.
 Two years later, the Robson family visited Neverland, Jackson’s remote ranch and adventure park.
-According to Robson, this is was the start of years of sexual abuse by the singer.
+According to Robson, this is was the start of years of abuse by the singer.

 James Safechuck appeared in a Pepsi advert with Jackson when he was 10 years old.
 Safechuck says that he was abused by Jackson for the next four years.

 Now, both men are speaking out in Leaving Neverland, a documentary from director Dan Reed that will be broadcast on Channel 4 tomorrow.

 Michael Jackson, known as the king of pop, was one of the most successful artists in music history.
 Thriller is the best selling album of all time.
 In the US, Jackson had 14 number one singles — more than any other solo artist.

 But for years rumours swirled about his strange private life.
 Jackson admitted to sharing bedrooms with young boys at Neverland but denied abusing them.
 Jackson’s family continue to insist on his innocence.

 “I don’t care what people do in relation to Michael Jackson and his music,” says Robson.
 “Michael Jackson was incredibly talented, there’s no questioning that.
 But just because someone is talented doesn’t mean they’re not a predator.”